New Jersey Juvenile Charges

 When a minor is charged with a delinquent act, they enter the juvenile justice system in New Jersey.
 The juvenile justice system, including juvenile court proceedings, differ in many ways from the adult criminal justice system.
 If your child has a juvenile criminal case in New Jersey, it is imperative to know what expect when a juvenile is charged with a criminal offense and enters the system.
 Depending on the specific offense they are accused of, a minor may face juvenile detention, probation, a juvenile record, and a host of other serious penalties.

 Our experienced attorneys have handled countless juvenile cases in Family Courts throughout New Jersey and we are thoroughly prepared to help your son or daughter.
 We are well-versed in the standards and procedures that govern juvenile court and use our extensive insight to best defend our clients.
-When your child is facing juvenile criminal charges for drug possession, shoplifting, disorderly conduct, or another offense, we know their future is on the line.
+When your child is facing juvenile criminal charges for drug possession, shoplifting, disorderly conduct, possession of a firearm by a minor, or another offense, we know their future is on the line.
 Our defense team will do everything we can to help them avoid a juvenile record and the consequences they’re facing.
 For additional information and a free consultation, contact us at (201)-556-1570 to speak with an experienced NJ juvenile attorney.
 You can also fill out our online form.

 The Purpose of the NJ Juvenile Justice System